 Senography Cooking School @ RIMBA by AYANA

-RIMBA is an award-winning resort often named in the list of the world’s best places to holiday, so as you’d expect, their cooking class is almost perfect.
+RIMBA is an award-winning resort that is often named in the list of the world’s best places to holiday, so as you’d expect, their cooking class is almost perfect.

-We had a great time learning how to use chilli and sugar in combination with each other properly!
+We had a great time learning how to properly use chilli and sugar in combination with each other!

 Where Is It?
 Sejahtera, Jl.
 Karang Mas, Jimbaran, South Kuta, Badung Regency, Bali 80364, Indonesia